 Lime juice that has yet to be opened can be kept in the pantry as long as it is away from light sources and changes in temperature.

 Upon opening your lime juice, seal it tightly and put it in the fridge to preserve its quality.
-Leaving lime juice at room temperature can still work, however, it will brown and degrade in quality quicker.
+Leaving lime juice at room temperature can still work, however, it will brown and degrade in quality faster.

 How Long Does Lime Juice Last?